Blue Iris – Performance Optimization

 - Maintain stable multi-camera operation

-- Balance quality vs performance
+- Balance video quality with system performance

 🧠 Key Concepts